nleiva/xrgrpc/README.md

 !
 ```

-- **JSON (GPBKV); exploring the fields**
+- **JSON (GPBKV): Exploring the fields**

-Same as the previous example.
+Same as the previous example using a Cisco native YANG model.
 However this time we explore the fields in order to produce a custom output.

 ```go
 func exploreFields(f []*telemetry.TelemetryField, indent string) {